kaesaecracker/cccb-tanks-cs/README.md

 ## Backlog: Bugs, Wishes, Ideas
 - Generalize drawing of entities as there are multiple classes with pretty much the same code
 - Generalize hit box collision
-- BUG: when standing next to a wall, the bullet sometimes misses the first pixel